-SC recognizes Vietnam Veterans with State House ceremony. - South Carolina Radio Network
+SC recognizes Vietnam veterans with State House ceremony - South Carolina Radio Network

 “We didn’t wear uniforms when we came back to San Francisco and that area,” he said.
 “We just got out of there as quick as we could.”

-U.S. Air Force Veteran Harvey Mayhill of Rock Hill is Ride Captain with the Patriot Guard Riders.
+U.S. Air Force veteran Harvey Mayhill of Rock Hill is Ride Captain with the Patriot Guard Riders.
 He’s customized his motorcycle as a tribute to veterans, firefighters and police officers.

 “To honor the veterans who served and to remember the ones who never came back home,” he said.